 Stockholder business that is not intended for inclusion in our proxy materials may be brought before the 2017 Annual Meeting so long as we receive notice of the proposal as specified by our Bylaws, addressed to the Secretary at our principal executive offices at 14282 Franklin Avenue, Tustin, California 92780, by not earlier than the close of business on June 15, 2017 and not later than the close of business on July 15, 2017.
-However, if the 2017 Annual Meeting of Stockholders is not held between September 13, 2017 and November 12, 2017, the notice must be delivered no earlier than the close of business on the 90th day prior to the 2017 Annual Meeting of Stockholders or, if later, the 10th day following the day on which public disclosure of the date of the 2017 Annual Meeting of Stockholders is made.
+However, if the 2017 Annual Meeting of Stockholders is not held between September 13, 2017 and November 12, 2017, the notice must be delivered no earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the 2017 Annual Meeting of Stockholders or, if later, the 10th day following the day on which public disclosure of the date of the 2017 Annual Meeting of Stockholders is made.
 All such notices must be submitted in accordance with the specific procedural requirements in our Bylaws and must include certain information with regard to the person submitting the proposal.
 Failure to comply with our Bylaw procedures and deadlines may preclude presentation of the proposal at our 2017 Annual Meeting of Stockholders.